-Tree protection measures will be established in accordance with ENV0000009C-JAC-ZZ-41A-DR-EN-0001/0002/0003.
+Tree protection measures will be established in accordance with ENV0000009GJAC-ZZ-41A-DR-EN-0001/0002/0003 .
 It is accepted that access between the protected trees and the existing wall/new wall construction is limited.
-Ideally the fencing should extend several metres toward the river to create a protected circle around the tree.
-However, the area between the trees and the wall is a tarmac footpath and access to construct the new wall will be required between the trees and the wall.
-Beyond the wall the land immediately slopes steeply to the river.
+Ideally the fencing should extend several metres toward the river to create aprotected circle around the tree.
+However, the area between the trees and the wall is a tarmac footpath and access to construct the new wall will be required between the trees and the wall Beyond the wall the land immediately slopes steeply to the river.
 Heras fencing to be erected a minimum 1m set into the verge.
-No loading of the verge to take place; however, the fencing will have to be aligned to ensure for the movement of plant/tail swing of excavators to turn 180 degrees as shown in ENV000009C-JAC-ZZ-41A-DR-EN-0001/0002/0003. and where possible (i.e. where the path is wide enough to allow construction access) extend further away from the trees.
+No loading of the verge to take place; however, the fencing will have to be aligned to ensure for the movement of plant/tail swing of excavators to turn 180 degrees asshown in ENV0000009C-JAC-ZZ-41A-DR-EN-0001/0002/0003. and where possible (i.e. where the path is wide enough to allow construction access) extend further away from the trees.

-As identified in BS 5837 the tarmac footpath will be retained for as long as possible during construction to allow increased root protection from construction plant.
+As identified in BS 5837 the tarmac footpath will be retained for as long as possible during construction allow increased root protection from construction plant.
 So, for example in the demolition of the existing wall as much of the footpath as possible will be retained.
-The use of small plant has also been agreed to further facilitate access and reduce loading.
-Additional ground protection on top of the tarmac will be used where the tarmac is within the RPA.
-Additional measures will consist of a combination of navi-matts, stone and geo-textiles and will be designed by the Volker Stevin temporary works team once the final permanent works design has been confirmed.
+The use of small plant has also been agreed to further facilitate access and reduce lading.
+Additional ground protection on top of the tarmac will be used where the tarmac is within the RPA Additional measures will consist of a combination of navi-matts, stone and geo-textiles and will be designed by the Volker Stevin temporary works tean once the final permanent works design has been confirmed.

-Where access for plant is across the areas of grass verge, between trees, soil/ground protection measures will be installed.
-Access for heavy plant across the grass verge will only be permitted outside the RPA.
+Where access for plant is across the areas of grass verge, between trees, soil/ground protection measures will be installed Access for heavy plantacrossthe grass verge will only be permitted outside the RPA

-The Volker Stevin Arboriculturalist and ECoW to confirm the location of all working within the RPAs of the trees on Broadgate.
-Where deemed necessary the Volker Stevin Arboriculturist will undertake a watching brief during wall removal and construction works where the works take place within the RPA.
+The Volker Stevin Arboriculturalist and ECoWto confirm the location of all working within the RPAsof the trees on Broadgate.
+Where deemed necessary the Volker Stevin Arboriculturist will undertake a watching brief during wall removal and construction works where the works take place within the RPA

-Monitoring of the health of the tress on Broadgate Street will be undertaken by the Volker Stevin Arboriculturist at three monthly intervals for the duration of the project.
+Monitoring of the health of the tress on Broadgate Streetwill be undertaken by the Volker Stevin Arboriculturist at three monthly intervals for the duration of the project.